1. The Durrell Wildlife Park (aka Jersey Zoo)

 The Tunnels have now been turned into substantial exhibition space, teaching visitors about the history of the Second World War, the occupation and the difficulties and dangers faced by locals.

 Interesting fact ...The War Tunnels' latest attractions are two escape rooms.
-Codenamed Operation Constellation and Escape to Blighty these rooms allow players to try to break into and out of the War Tunnels respectively.
-These 60 minute experiences cost £20 per person and are suitable for those aged 15+.
+Operation Constellation is up and running, with the second room due for completion soon.
+These rooms allow players to try to break into and out of the War Tunnels respectively.
+These 50 minute experiences cost £15 per person and are suitable for those aged 10+.

 Where?
 Jersey War Tunnels, Les Charrières Malorey, St Lawrence, Jersey, Channel Islands JE3 1FU.
 Bus route: 8A.

 When?
-Open 10am to 6pm from early March until late October.
+Open 10am to 5pm from late March until late October.
 Then 10am to 3pm until late November.
-Closes early on 9 May (Liberation Day),11 Aug (Battle of Flowers) and 8 Sept (Battle of Britain air display).
+Closed on 9 May (Liberation Day).

 4. Jersey Maritime Museum and Occupation Tapestry

-The Jersey Maritime Museum teaches visitors about that history and about seafaring through a series of interactive displays.
+The Jersey Maritime Museum teaches visitors about history and seafaring through a series of interactive displays.
 This makes it a great family activity.